GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 ```

 You could also use a local proxy to access the service that is not exposed publicly
-(this process will need to be continued during the whole update process):
+(run in another window, this process will need to be continued during the whole update process):

 ```shell
 # select a local port to play the role of proxy